 Consistent with Vladimir Legoyda, head of the Moscow Patriarchate’s Synodal Department for Church and Society Relations, Sokolovsky acts like Charlie Hebdo, a French satirical mag famous for its arguable cartoons.
 Writing on Fb, Legoyda said: “The young man in Yekaterinburg turned into arrested … no longer for catching Pokemons in church but for the motion pictures he fabricated from this entire technique and the very extraordinary remarks he made.
 Archpriest Dimitry Smirnov proposed public punishment for the blogger.
 In an interview with the Moscow

 Calling radio station, he joked that Sokolovsky needed to ‘be impaled’.
-“You could catch Pokemons to your closet or at the sauna.
+“You could catch Pokemons in your closet or the sauna.
 A church is a prayer residence.
-It isn’t a place to play soccer, drink coffee, engage in idle communication, or catch Pokemons.
+It isn’t a place to play soccer, drink coffee, engage in idle communication, or catch Pokemon.
 It’s miles a special region reserved most effective for prayer and holy sacraments,” the archpriest said.
 For his part, Yekaterinburg mayor Yevgeny

 - What is Slither.io?
 Cheats, guidelines, and hints for the trendy net sensation